Do you want to see what I’m like? Meet me here.

 • ways of maintaining my own health and wellbeing (including personal therapy) to ensure that I am fit to practise.

-I’m also on the organising committee for the OCTIA (Online Counselling & Therapy in Action) conference, an annual event that brings therapists who work online together (both online and in person) for development, learning and networking.
+I’m on the committee of the STAA (Scottish Transactional Analysis Association), which focuses on developing the TA community in Scotland and on providing CPD and networking opportunities.
+Find out more here.
+I’ve also been involved with OCTIA, the Online Counselling and Therapy in Action conference, an annual event that brings therapists who work online together (both online and in person) for development, learning and networking.
 You can find out more about OCTIA here.

 I am a member of the British Association for Counselling and Psychotherapy (BACP) and the Association for Counselling and Therapy Online (ACTO).